alicevision/AliceVision/INSTALL.md

 Specify to CMake where AliceVision is installed by using the `AliceVision_DIR` cmake variable: `-DAliceVision_DIR:PATH="YourInstallPath"/share/aliceVision/cmake` or by simply adding the installation path to your `CMAKE_PREFIX_PATH`, i.e. `-DCMAKE_PREFIX_PATH:PATH="YourInstallPath"`.
+Check the sample in [samples](src/samples/aliceVisionAs3rdParty) for an example of use.

 ### Docker image